DaniGuardiola/rpc-anywhere/docs/1-rpc.md

 Keep in mind that if the transport is set lazily, the RPC instance will be unusable until then.

+Transports can be hot-swapped by using the lazy setter, as long as the transport supports this.
+All built-in transports support hot-swapping.
+If you create a custom transport, you can add support for it by making sure that it cleans up after itself when replaced, typically by unregistering event listeners in the `unregisterHandler` method.

 ## <a name='Requests'></a>Requests

 ### <a name='Makingrequests'></a>Making requests